Kremlin: No final decision yet on Black Sea grain deal | Law-Order

 - Country:

-The Kremlin said on Wednesday that it has not taken a final decision about whether to extend the Black Sea grain deal.
-Kremlin spokesman Dmitry Peskov told reporters that no official decision had been announced yet on whether to extend the deal, which allows for the safe export of grain from Ukraine.
+Russia said on Wednesday that it has not taken a final decision about whether to extend the Black Sea grain deal which is due to expire on July 17.
+Kremlin spokesman Dmitry Peskov told reporters that no official decision had been announced yet on whether to renew the deal, which allows for the safe export of grain from Ukraine.

-Russia has consistently said it was pessimistic about the prospects of renewing the agreement beyond July 17 because of obstacles to its own exports of grain and fertiliser.
-But Peskov said there was still time for the West to fulfil those parts of the deal that concern Russia.
+"We have not yet officially announced the decision, we will announce it in a timely manner," Peskov said.
+Russia has consistently said it sees no grounds to renew the agreement beyond July 17 because of obstacles to its own exports of grain and fertiliser.
+But Peskov said there was still time for the West to address those issues.

+"There is still time to fulfil that part of the agreements that concerns our country.
+Until now, this part has not been completed, and, accordingly, at the moment, unfortunately, there are no particular grounds for extending this deal," he said.
+Under the deal, Russia guaranteed the safety of grain ships heading to and from Ukrainian ports through waters it controls.

+When it was signed in July 2022, the United Nations and Russia also signed a memorandum of understanding committing the U.N. to facilitate unimpeded access of Russian fertiliser and other products to global markets.
+To fulfil the memorandum, Russia says several conditions must be met, including the readmission of the Russian Agricultural Bank (Rosselkhozbank) to the Belgian-based international banking payment system, SWIFT.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)